Share

 Credits powered by Source

-In Akestom Holst's recent IKEA ad – an albeit nicely shot film about a bothersome zip – slapstick humour is counterpointed by solumn, slightly triumphalist music, elevating the whole film.
+In Akestom Holst's recent IKEA ad – an albeit nicely shot film about a bothersome zip – slapstick humour is counterpointed by the solumn, slightly triumphalist strains of Beethoven's 7th Symphony, which greatly elevates the campaign.

 So, my mission here is to remind advertisers of the value of sound in enhancing visual content.
 And I believe there is some good general practice (dare I say rules?) to keep in mind when finding, choosing and commissioning auditory gold.